Grantham Scholar Tinashe Mawodza reports on a Grantham Centre panel at COP22 on the energy-water-food nexus.

 “If you want to go fast, go alone, but if you want to go far, go together”.
 This captures OFID’s stance on the need for an all-inclusive nexus, connecting energy, water and food, in sustainable development.

-In his view, natural gas is essential in the transition from more traditional fossil fuels such as coal and oil to cleaner and more sustainable energy alternatives.
-He suggested that natural gas could be used as a complimentary energy source to more sustainable solar and wind technologies.
+In his view, natural gas is essential in the transition from more traditional fossil fuels to cleaner and more sustainable energy alternatives.
+Carroll suggested that natural gas could be used as a complimentary energy source to more sustainable solar and wind technologies.
 Although they help to reduce our carbon footprint, solar and wind power are often unreliable and therefore are currently unsustainable in isolation, he explained.

-Philipp Knill form the German Federal Ministry for Economic Cooperation and Development echoed this with an example of how his government has investmented in energy provision for developing nations, in particular in West Africa, and highlighted the need for other development partners to assist in the initiatives that his government was embarking on.
+Philipp Knill form the German Federal Ministry for Economic Cooperation and Development echoed this with an example of how his government has invested in energy provision for developing nations, in particular in West Africa.
+And he highlighted the need for other development partners to assist in the initiatives that his government was embarking on.

-He pointed out how large landfills in many cities could be minimised by composting technologies that save on space and can provide energy to fuel other agricultural sectors, such as fertiliser manufacturing.
+He pointed out how large landfills in many cities could be minimised by composting technologies that save on space.
+Plus they could provide energy to fuel other agricultural sectors, such as fertiliser manufacturing.

-The audience was highly stimulated by these talks from the diverse range of panelists, and questions were asked on how effective natural gas, a fossil fuel, would be in mitigating climate change, as well as the lagging role of politics in achieving global sustainability.
+The audience was highly stimulated by these talks from the diverse range of panellists.
+Questions were asked on how effective natural gas, a fossil fuel, would be in mitigating climate change.
+Plus people asked about the lagging role of politics in achieving global sustainability.

 Overall, the panel were in agreement that natural gas provided a first step rather than an ultimate solution to the Earth’s climate change woes.

 COP22: corridor diplomacy and biodiversity by Kaisa Pietilä.
 Kaisa reflects on ‘corridor diplomacy’ at COP22 and how biodiversity was left out of the talks.